Polonia Piła: 1992 to 1999

 Hans Nielsen topped the Polish averages with 2.772 in 1995 and then they won the bronze medal in the 1996 and 1997 Polish Championships followed by a silver medal in 1998.
 In 1999, the team finished second in the regular season table and then won the play offs to become champions of Poland for the first time.
 The riders that brought success to the club (in addition to Nielsen) included Rafał Dobrucki, Jacek Gollob and Jarosław Hampel.

-2000 to present
+2000 to 2021

 Pila were inaugural members of the Ekstraliga in 2000 and won the silver medal.
 Jacek Gollob won the Polish Individual Speedway Championship in 2000.

 From 2003, the club experienced significant problems on and off the track.
 Financial issues, team promotion and management changes and quickfire relegations in 2003 and 2005 resulted in the team finding themselves in the 2.
 Liga (the third tier).
 The problems continued with the team changing their name on more than one occasion.
 A better season in 2011, when they won the Second League was ruined by liquidation in 2012.
 However, yet another new name Victoria Piła was used for the 2013 to 2015 seasons before reverting back to Polonia for the 2016 season.

+2022 to present

 During the 2022 Polish Speedway season Polonia returned the 2.
 Liga but finished last.
+In 2023, a new management team took over the club and they would be known as KS Polonia.